efernandezpascual/meadows/README.md

 The following materials are available in the folders of this repository:

-  - `data` Data files including the seed germination dataset, the species traits, and the phylogenetic tree.
+-   `data` Data files including the seed trait datasets (European, Iberian and Cantabrian) and the phylogenetic tree.
 -   `doc` Files to create the manuscript using `Rmarkdown`.
 -   `results` Output of the `R` scripts, including figures and models.
 -   `src` Scripts in `R` language used to clean the raw data and perform the analyses of the manuscript.

 ## Citation